 By adding a few pegboards to your basement wall you can store your tools, cleaning supplies, or any other item in an extremely organized manner.
 You can attach baskets on your pegboard and store your kids’ toys or store other old items.

 Do check this tutorial for the garage pegboard storage wall.

-If your basement is extremely small and full of clutter (that you don’t want to get rid off) then you can use the space above the stairs.
+If your basement is extremely small and full of clutter (that you don’t want to get rid of) then you can use the space above the stairs.
 Shocked?
 No need to be.
-You just need to attach a few baskets and hangars to store your Coats, hats, gloves, or other winter wear.
+You just need to attach a few baskets and hangers to hang your coats, hats, gloves, or other winter wear.